gatsby-uc/gatsby-plugin-ackee-tracker/README.md

 # gatsby-plugin-ackee-tracker

-> Streamlined for Ackee V2.0.
-> Credit due to Tobias Reich and Christopher Burns.
-This is a fork based on their work.

 ## Description

-Easily add Ackee Tracking Script to your Gatsby site.
+Easily add the Ackee Tracking script to your Gatsby site.

-A Gatsby plugin that interacts with the REST API of [Ackee](https://github.com/electerious/Ackee).
+A Gatsby plugin that interacts with the GraphQL API of [Ackee](https://github.com/electerious/Ackee).
 Should be used to feed your server with data from your visitors.

 ## Dependencies